mmanchen/quito-team/readme.md

 # Taxonomy

 	1. Home
-	2. Kat Fuss
+	2. Learn More...
-	3. Jennifer Ngene
-	4. Dewey Bazirake

-	1. Background
-	2. DMS Major OR CS Major
+	1. Different headings to the person and why they chose that major

 # Choreography

 	The website will have a Home page that will link to the two DMS majors and the one CS major.
-All three majors will have a "Background" page where they will describe their own background information in their own words.
-Kat and Jen will have a DMS Major page where they will describe why they became DMS majors.
-Dewey will have a CS Major page where he will describe why he became a CS Major.
-Each page will have a menu to navigate to the other majors.
+The Home page will use the Z-pattern.
+There will be a "Learn More" link on the Home Page.
+Once that is clicked, it will take you to a page with the F-pattern of all the majors and why they chose their perspective majors.